euroscipy/euroscipy_proceedings/papers/helge_eichhorn/eichhorn.rst

 While this legacy code mostly fulfills the performance requirements [#]_ usability and programmer productivity suffer.
 One reason for this is that Fortran is a compiled language which hinders exploratory analyses and rapid prototyping.
 The low level of abstraction supported by Fortran77 and programming conventions, like 6-character variable name limits and fixed-form source code, that are in conflict with today's best practices are a more serious problem, though.
-The more recent Fortran standards remedy a lot of these shortcomings, e.g free-form source in Fortran90 or object-oriented programming features in Fortran2003, but also introduce new complexity, e.g. requiring sophisticated build systems for dependency resolution.
+The more recent Fortran standards remedy a lot of these shortcomings, e.g. free-form source in Fortran90 or object-oriented programming features in Fortran2003, but also introduce new complexity, e.g. requiring sophisticated build systems for dependency resolution.
 Compiler vendors have also been very slow to implement new standards.
 For example this year the Intel Fortran compiler achieved full support of the Fortran2003 standard, which was released in 2005 [IFC15]_.